2021 - 2022

 Welcome back to the second half of the Autumn term

 Armada Class, Fleet Class & Navy Class

-We all hope that you have enjoyed the summer break and are looking forward to being back at Saltdean Primary School.
-We have made some exciting changes to our curriculum and we hope that you all enjoy the new topics that we will be studying this year.
+We all hope that you have enjoyed the first half of our Autumn term and are looking forward to the run up to Christmas at Saltdean Primary School.
+We have made some exciting changes to our curriculum and we hope that you all enjoy the new topics that we will be studying this half term.

-Our PE days are Wednesday and Thursday - pupils must come to school in the PE kit for their school house.
+Our PE days have changed to Wednesday and Friday - pupils must come to school in the PE kit for their school house.
 Arctic = green t-shirt, Atlantic = red t-shirt, Indian = yellow t-shirt and Pacific = blue t-shirt.

 If you have any questions, please don't hesitate to get in touch by email via the school office, or phone the school to speak to a member of our fabulous office staff.

-Miss Jarman, Mrs Probert, Mrs McGrath and Mr McNally
+Miss Jarman, Mrs Probert, Mrs Kington and Mr McNally

-You can learn lots of interesting facts about the Shang Dynasty on the BBC Bitesize KS2 History website:
+You can learn lots of interesting facts about the Earth, Moon, Sun and Space on the BBC Bitesize KS2 Science website:

-Our current topic web shows how our study of ancient China connects with many of our curriculum subjects this academic year.
+Our current topic web shows how our study of the Solar System connects with many of our curriculum subjects this academic year.
 Click on the page below to view a larger pdf. version of this document.

 Pupils can record their reading of books from home, books from the classroom and books from the school or local library.
 Each pupil should read at least four times a week and record the date, the book title and the pages which have been read.
 The comment section should be used to share facts that can only be found by reading those pages.